spk121/potato-make/CHEATSHEET.md

        recipe-1
        recipe-2
        ...)

      `target-name` is a string which is either a filename to be created or an phony name like "all" or "clean".

      Recipe as a string to be evaluated by the system

      (: "foo.o" '("foo.c")
        "cc -c foo.o")

      Recipe as a procedure

      (: "clean-foo" '()
        (lambda ()
          (delete-file "foo.o")))

      Recipe as a procedure that returns #f to indicate failure

      (: "recent" '()
        (lambda ()
          (if condition
            #t
            #f))))

      Recipe as a procedure returning a string to be evaluated by the system

      (: "foo.o" '("foo.c")
        (lambda ()
          (format #f "cc ~A -c foo.c" some-flags))

      Recipe using recipe helper procedures, which create a string to be evaluated by the system

      (: "foo.c" '("foo.c")
        (~ ($ CC) ($ CFLAGS) "-c" $<))

+     Recipe as a boolean to indicate pass or failure without doing any processing.
+For example, the rule below tells Potato Make that the file "foo.c" exists without actually testing for it.

+     (: "foo.c" '() #t)

 The *suffix rule* is a generic rule to convert one source file to a target file, based on the filename extensions.

      (-> ".c" ".o"
        (~ ($ CC) ($ CFLAGS) "-c" $< "-o" $@))

 ## Recipe Helpers

      Concatenate elements with `~`. `~` inserts spaces between the elements.

      Elements can be
      - strings
      - procedures that return strings